 Charm & Collectability: (3.5/5)

-This toy is too new to accurately judge this section just yet.
 Some people are not fans of the special version because the nose art covers up the Montser’s eye that would be painted above the shark mouth.
 There’s also some question if Macross Frontier did enough to make the Monster into an item fans of the show are going to really feel they need.
 The cross-badging of the toy as both DX and Robot Spirits indicates it does have metal (a pretty healthy amount used entirely for stronger internals) and it’s a similar SIZE to the DX toys while in scale with the Robot Spirits line.
-That’s a little confusing since the Robot Spirits line is pretty much considered non-scale.
+That’s a little confusing since the Robot Spirits line is considered non-scale.
 Essentially this toy is roughly 1/110 scale which is still very large.
 Scale purists obviously won’t like the sounds of that and the price point far exceeds the other MacF Robot Spirits releases so there’s a chance this solid toy might not find much of a market.
-No word on how many of the girly version of the toy were produced or why toys like Max’s Hi-Metal VF-1J is a Tamashii exclusive but anyone could buy the Sheryl Monster.
+The count released of the SP and Tamashii exclusive versions are not public knowledge.

 Sculpt, Detail, & Paint: (8.5/10)

 The shuttle mode comes together very well but lacks landing gear, though I’m not sure what the landing gear on this toy are supposed to look like and I’m not sure anyone really knows.
 There’s also no cockpit and the canopy is black painted squares.
 The included display stand adds a little stability but does nothing more than that and you’ll probably only use it in shuttle mode.
 This toy features a gimmick in GERWALK mode whereby a support plate extends from the rear to support the vehicle for firing of the main guns.
 Unfortunately, the only way I was able to get this support to look like it was functional was to spread the toys legs far apart and then lean the toy way back.
 The second feature Bandai cleverly included was the machine gun under the Monster’s chin which reveals itself in transformation and has left to right articulation.
 Beyond that and the well designed joints there aren’t a whole lot of gimmicks per se and some have pointed out that minor elements of the transformation and resulting forms aren’t 100% line art accurate.
 As a result the score here is solid for a very solid and well thought out toy.
-It’s a very refreshing change to manipulate a toy like this since it seems so distance in layout and transformation from its valkyrie brethren.
+It’s a very refreshing change to manipulate a toy like this since it seems so distant in layout and transformation from its valkyrie brethren.

 Some of the plastic is a bit thin and Bandai has developed a bit of a reputation now for painting on details that can be easily chipped off their Macross toys.
 Still, I’ve seen no chipping and this toy handles and feels rock solid.
 Metal provides meaty support to the crucial joints and piece was nice and tight right out of the box.
 It’s been a long time since I handled a “first edition” toy that felt this solid.
 The only area I’ve found that has been truly concerning are the plastic tabs that extend above the barrels of the gun and off the back of the toy in shuttle mode.
 Out of the box some have stress marks and I accidentally broke one off during transformation.
 Fortunately, they’re glued on in the first place so gluing them back on isn’t the worst thing in the world but it’s definitely a durability concern for you to keep an eye on.

-I know that some people are probably going to immediately complain that I’m being a bit generous since Battroid mode is admittedly stifled by the lack of hip joints or a waist and there’s no articulation whatsoever to speak of in shuttle mode (beyond the wing tips).
-So, how can I justify such a strong score?
-Easy, this toy blows Yamato’s effort (the only other Toy Konig I know of) out of the water.
+There’s no articulation whatsoever to speak of in shuttle mode (beyond the wing tips).
+So, how can I justify a strong score?
+Easy, this toy blows Yamato’s effort (the only other Konig toy I know of) out of the water.
 It has more articulation and the joints are stiff and hold poses extremely well.
 The knees twist and bend back and forth and you can actually play with this toy in both Monster and Battroid forms.
 The feet have a great deal of articulation, something I probably would have focused on more in my video review if it didn’t seem like such a minor point.
 At the end of the day I was able to achieve some pretty dynamic poses in both Monster and Battroid modes and that was without even bothering with the included stand.

-I’m sure a lot of people won’t care for the special version’s extras so if they don’t matter to you then you should only consider the regular version and its score.
-The score is also pretty preliminary as the toy is still early in its release and so not a lot of people (myself included) have had the time to put it through the ringer and see what weaknesses it may have.
-If it stays as strong as it feels then I have no problem recommending this toy to all Macross Frontier and Konig Monster fans though it doesn’t score quite as high as some of the other Frontier offerings.
+I’m sure a lot of people won’t care for the special version’s extras so if they don’t matter to you then you should only consider the regular or WoG versions.
+I do recommend this toy to all Macross Frontier and Konig Monster fans though it doesn’t score quite as high as some of the other Frontier offerings.
 Some people may also be really turned off by the odd scale so that’s definitely another thing to consider (see the comparison pics above illustrating the smaller size of the Bandai in comparison to Yamato’s 1/100 effort).
-Standard version pictures (black background) were taken directly from Overdrive-inc (although they appear to be sold out).
+Some promotional pictures appear below-